 Update the adoption by reference of previously adopted NESHAPs and NSPSs.

 DEQ anticipates that there would be no fiscal and economic impacts from updating previously adopted federal standards because the fiscal and economic impacts occurred when EPA adopted the rule amendments.
 EPA evaluated the fiscal and economic effects of their rules and lists those effects in the preambles to their regulations.
 Also see the list at the end of this document of new and amended NESHAPs and NSPSs proposed for EQC adoption, which includes links to the federal rules and their preambles.

-In a separate rulemaking, DEQ will propose rule changes that would, with the exception of stationary internal combustion engines, maintain the current permitting thresholds for sources subject to the new federal standards proposed for adoption in this rulemaking.
-In other words, only owners or operators of stationary internal combustion engines would have to obtain a permit as a result of EQC adopting the new federal standards.
-Specifically, owners or operators of engines rated between 373 and 500 kW used to generate electricity and engines rated at 373 kW or more used to run pumps and compressors would need to obtain a permit and pay permitting fees for the first time as a result of this rulemaking.

-DEQ anticipates that permitting fees would have fiscal and economic impact on affected businesses.
-To mitigate the fiscal and economic impact on affected businesses, some of which may be small businesses, the separate rulemaking will propose to add stationary internal combustion engines to the list of business categories eligible to obtain a simple or general permit.
-General ($120 to $1,872 per year) and simple ($1,920 to $3,840 per year) permit fees are significantly less than standard permit fees ($7,680 per year).